Programmer’s Guide

 job.completed?

-# => 'true'
+# => true

 p(job.attributes) if job.failed?

-Minitest example on how to test the above ReportJob
+A Minitest test for the ReportJob above:

-require_relative 'test_helper'
+require_relative "test_helper"

 class ReportJobTest < Minitest::Test